 Teeth that are decayed, cracked, or worn may need to be restored through the use of dental fillings.
-When it comes to filling teeth, a dentist has different options for materials to use that restore tooth strength and function.
+When it comes to filling teeth, a dentist in Temecula has different options for materials to use that restore tooth strength and function.
 The most commonly used types of dental fillings are amalgam and composite.
 While amalgam fillings may be cheaper, the newer composite fillings offer some advantages that should be considered.

 What Are Amalgam Fillings?

 Amalgam fillings are the traditional silver-colored fillings made from an amalgam of different metals, including silver, tin, copper, and mercury.
 Mercury has the potential to lead to toxicity, even in small amounts, though there is no research to show that the mercury used in dental fillings leads to an increase in health risks.
 Amalgam fillings are easier for the dentist to place, cost less, and may last a little bit longer.
 However, due to appearance and potential sensitivity to the metals, many people choose to have their amalgam fillings removed to be replaced with composite fillings.

 What Are Composite Fillings?

 Composite fillings are made to best match the shade of the tooth being restored, making them the preferred choice for front teeth.
 Composite fillings are a type of resin made from a combination of acrylic plastics, glass or quartz, and special coloring agents to match the teeth.
 New advances make composite fillings as strong and durable as traditional amalgam.
-While this type of filling takes more skill for the dentist to use when restoring a tooth that has been decayed or damage, there are several benefits with the final results.
+While this type of filling takes more skill for the dentist to use when restoring a tooth that has been decayed or damaged, there are several benefits with the final results.